ainsleydev/website/content/posts/optimise-seo/index.md

 ```

 Below is an example of loading AVIF and WebP images in a `<picture>` element.
 It may look drastic and long-winded, but
-it's key for delivering high quality, compressed images to your users.
+it's key for delivering high quality compressed images to your users.
 Here we are specifying AVIF and WebP lazy loaded
 images for multiple screen resolutions with a no JS fallback.

-Instead of writing this out everytime you need an image, you can simply make a reusable ==partial== to render the
+Instead of writing this out every time you need an image, you can simply make a reusable ==partial== to render the
 markup that takes in the image path, sizes and any additional attributes.

 ```html